Donations and Acquisitions

 Acquisition of Digital Archives

 The acquisition of digital archives will be guided by the aforementioned acquisition criteria.
-The archival value of the digital records must be demonstrable and fall within the collecting remit.
 In addition, the following will be taken into consideration:

 • File formats